McIlroy misses cut at FedEx Play-offs

 Although Spaun bogeyed the seventh and 12th, five birdies took him clear of the field as overnight leader Kim Si-Woo from South Korea faded to five under courtesy of a 73.

-Three birdies and an eagle in the first six holes set American Denny McCarthy on the way to a fine 65 and nine under overall, two shots behind Spaun.
+Merritt mixed six birdies and a eagle with three bogeys in his 65, while three birdies and an eagle in the first six holes set American Denny McCarthy on the way to a fine 65 and nine under overall, two shots behind Spaun.

+Australian Cameron Smith, the Open champion and world number two, also went round in 65 to move to within three shots of the lead.

+Tyler Duncan's flawless seven-under 63 took him from 68th overnight to a share of ninth place on seven under.

 - A legendary musician joins Desert Island Discs: John Legend shares the soundtrack of his life